Skip to the content.

 Defining Expression

-An expression can be defined as a first-order functions on decision variables and other expressions (nonlinear functions are modeled in a different way.)
+An expression can be defined as a first-order functions on decision variables and other expressions.
 The following code shows examples of expression definitions.

 printemps::model::IPModel model;